 Wipe clean, slit lengthways and place on a cookie sheet with lightly oiled parchment paper in the oven at its lowest setting.
-Bear in mind you do not want the peppers fragile; you’re looking for a leathery texture such that will reconstitute well in a sauce or stew.
-These peppers took four hours with two turns, a great base in any salsa.
+Bear in mind you do not want the peppers fragile; you’re looking for a leathery texture such that will reconstitute with in stewed beef or pork.
+These peppers took four hours with two turns.
+There are worse ways to spend an afternoon.

 When I showed Willis this photo of a white fruitcake he sneered in disdain.